ultrazohm/ultrazohm_sw/docs/source/mpsoc/vitis/how_to_create_ip_core_driver/how_to_create_ip_core_driver.rst

     .ip_clk_frequency_Hz=TEST_IP_CORE_FRQ
    };

-4. Run the tests, all tests pass but uz_myIP_test is ignored.
+4. Run the tests, all tests pass, but uz_myIP_test is ignored.
 5. Create a first test that makes sure ``uz_myIP_init`` can not be called with a NULL-pointer:

 .. code-block:: c